Simplified-issue term life insurance has a very simple premise: no medical exam and an application with few questions that's quick and easy to answer.

 Simplified-issue term life insurance uses current statistics to predict how long you'll live based on your age and sex at the time you purchase the policy.

-Currently, just a few companies offer this type of policy.
 It's targeted at younger, healthier people.
 But if you qualify, you can get coverage similar to standard term policies without the wait and paperwork.
 That differs from simplified-issue term policies that have higher costs and limited coverage.

 How to buy simplified-issue term life insurance